 - A tutorial group (approximately six students per group);

 - A Programme Tutor (with experience of tutoring A-level physics students); and

 - A Programme Support Mentor (a current student at university).

 Following an online introductory session in February 2021, there will be a weekly programme of activities.
 These vary slightly to fit term times and exams but will roughly follow the pattern of:

-In week one students might spend 30-90 minutes on self-study materials – like some problems, puzzles or background reading to prepare for their tutorial.
+In week one students might spend 30 to 90 minutes on self-study materials – like some problems, puzzles or background reading to prepare for their tutorial.

 - These self-study weeks will be followed by a one-hour online tutorial the following week where students can discuss the topic in more detail;